-This exchange of currency is done for various practical reasons making it the most volatile asset with the highest daily turnover of $ 6 Trillion worth of Foreign Exchange being traded daily.
+This exchange of currency is done for various practical reasons making it the most volatile asset with the highest daily turnover of $ 6 Trillion worth of foreign currencies being traded daily.

 How does forex work?

-Hence, if a trader wants to trade the Dollar, he can’t just trade the standalone Dollar currency, he will have to trade either a pair of the Dollar and the Pound or the pair of Dollars and the Euro.
+Hence, if a trader wants to trade the Dollar, they can’t just trade the standalone Dollar currency, they will have to trade either a pair of the Dollar and the Pound or the pair of Dollars and the Euro.

 Trading in the currencies is always done by selling one currency to buy another, hence the price quotes of currencies that we see are basically how much the base currency is worth in the quote currency.

 The currencies are listed as a three-letter code, of which the first two letters stand for the name of the country and the third stands for the currency of the country.

 This is read as, currency pair of the Dollar Euro, quote price is 0.8250, which means that 1 Dollar is equal to 0.8250 Euro at that moment.

-The technical definition of Forex Market is that it is a global decentralized or over-the-counter market for trading the currencies.
+The technical definition of forex market is that it is a global decentralized or over-the-counter market for trading the currencies.
 Let’s understand what this actually means.

-The Forex Maret is a global market, hence it is accessible to individuals around the globe.
+The forex maret is a global market, hence it is accessible to individuals around the globe.
 It is a decentralized market which means that no single organization or institution controls the affairs of the market, it is a free and fair market.

 The markets are open 24 hours a day is because of the different international time zones of countries.
 At any given time at least one market is open which allows trading to take place for 24 hours a day.

 It is a normal thing for one country’s market timings to overlap another country’s market timings and these overlapped periods are the most active periods of trading.

-These participants are situated in different countries around the world and they access the Forex Markets according to their time zones, hence the 24 hours a day timing of the Rorex Market.
+These participants are situated in different countries around the world and they access the forex markets according to their time zones, hence the 24 hours a day timing of the forex market.